yii2mod/yii2-rbac/README.md

 $ php yii rbac/migrate/redo     # redo the last applied migration
 $ php yii rbac/migrate/redo 3   # redo the last 3 applied migrations
 ```

+## Support us

+Does your business depend on our contributions?
+Reach out and support us on [Patreon](https://www.patreon.com/yii2mod).
+All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.